normj/ServerlessTODOListTutorial/DotnetTryMaterial/StreamProcessing/DeployLambdaFunction.md

 AWS SDK for .NET without specifing credentials the SDK will locate the credentials for the assigned role.

 All roles used for Lambda should have access to CloudWatch Logs to support Lambda saving logs.
-In this Lambda function we also need to access to Amazon Simple Email Service to send emails.
+In this Lambda function we also need to access to Amazon Simple Email Service to send emails and read access for the DynamoDB Stream.

 If you don't have an IAM role that has the required permissions skipped the [Create Role](#create-role) section of this page to create an IAM role and then return back here.